 The following original photo shows a Garford car taking part in the 1908 Glidden Tour:

 |This is a Garford car taking part in the Glidden Tour showing a radiator emblem (1908) dpl|

 The Garford car shown above is carrying a round, domed radiator emblem, which displays the stylized letter "G" in a diamond logo.
 An example of this round, domed, black enamel Garford radiator emblem is shown above at the top of this post.
-This Garford radiator emblem was used on Garford automobiles in late 1907 and through 1908 and again from 1911 after the cancellation of the contract with Studebaker and is extremely rare.
+This Garford radiator emblem is believed to have been used on Garford automobiles in late 1907 and through 1908, into early 1909 and again from 1911 after the cancellation of the contract with Studebaker and is extremely rare.